stars-laboratory/stars-laboratory.github.io/Gnews.md

 * June 2023: Ph.D. student Ziyang Zhang successfully passed his PhD qualifying exam.
 Congratulations!
 * June 2023: A book chapter “Online Monitoring and Control of Polymer Additive Manufacturing Processes” that Dr. Liu co-authored has been published in the ASM Handbook.
 * June 2023: Dr. Liu was invited to give a talk in a mini-symposium at 2023 SIAM Optimization Conference.
 * May 2023: Ph.D. candidate Yuxuan Li successfully defended his Ph.D. dissertation.
+He will join the East China University of Science and Technology as an Assistant Professor.
 Congratulations!
 * May 2023: Ph.D. candidate Yuxuan Li presented our research in the 2023 IISE Annual Conference.
 * May 2023: UG research researchers Jacob O’hara and Kent Slater presented their papers in the 2023 IISE Annual Conference.
 Their papers have also been accepted for publication in the conference proceedings.
 Congratulations!
 * May 2023: Graduate student Emmanuel Yangue successfully defended his MS thesis.
 Congratulations!